VisTrails/VisTrails/doc/usersguide/getting_started.rst

 After everything has loaded, you will see the |vistrails| Builder window as shown in Figure :ref:`fig-start-builder`.
 If you have enabled the
-|vistrails| Spreadsheet, you will also see a second window like that in
+|vistrails| Spreadsheet (Packages -> VisTrails Spreadsheet -> Show Spreadsheet), you will also see a second window like that in
 Figure :ref:`fig-start-spreadsheet`.
-(Note that the spreadsheet is enabled by default.)
+Note that if the spreadsheet window is not visible, it will open upon execution of a workflow that uses it.

 .. _fig-start-builder: